 WE DETER CRIMINAL BEHAVIOR

 One of the most effective ways to stop online child sexual exploitation is to deter potential perpetrators from engaging in abusive behavior in the first place.
 While we recognize that not all individuals can be deterred, we do know that it is possible to appeal to a portion of people who recognize their actions are wrong and want to seek help.
-Our deterrence work aims to reach those people who will respond to interception and offer them help.
+Our deterrence work aims to reach those people who will respond to online interception and offer them help.

 WE DISRUPT ILLICIT ACTIVITIES ONLINE